mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-   # you can convert a user to a bot providing its email, id or username
+   # You can convert a user to a bot providing an email, an ID, or a username
    $ mmctl user convert user@example.com --bot

    # Or multiple users in one go